OOPS! I Snipped my Background!

 Boo-boos happen to all of us!

 One of the quilt pieces in my quilt show booth has a Boo-boo in it, and nobody can find it.

-Take a deep breath, and read on to learn how It can be repaired.
+Take a deep breath, and read on to learn one way it can be repaired.

 What you will need.